 Bryony Sheaves

-I am a Research Clinical Psychologist within O-CAP.
-The overall aim of my research is to improve psychological treatments for people experiencing distressing voices and paranoid thoughts (psychotic experiences).
+The overall aim of my research is to improve psychological treatments for people experiencing severe mental health problems, with particular focus on distressing voices and sleep disruption.

 Much of my work to date has focused on the association between sleep disturbance and psychotic experiences, working as part of the Sleep and Circadian Neuroscience Institute (SCNi).
-Our research has highlighted novel psychological mechanisms associated with the occurrence of nightmares and we have used this to inform a brief CBT treatment for nightmares for patients experiencing high levels of paranoia (The Nightmare Intervention Study, NIteS).
+I have worked on a range of studies which have demonstrated that sleep disruption is one contributory cause of mental health problems, including paranoia and hallucinatory experiences (e.g. the OASIS trial).
+Applying this knowledge to an inpatient setting, I have conducted a pilot randomised controlled trial of insomnia treatment on an acute ward (OWLS), which showed that it is possible to treat insomnia, and there are promising reductions in the length of inpatient admission as a result of treatment.
+One common but under-recognised cause of sleep disruption for people experiencing severe mental health problems is nightmares.
+Our research has highlighted novel psychological mechanisms associated with the occurrence of nightmares and I have used this to inform a brief CBT treatment for nightmares for patients experiencing high levels of paranoia (The Nightmare Intervention Study, NIteS).

 Recent publications